 When a loved one passes away, you may need to contact a probate lawyer in Memphis, TN at Patterson Bray to help you settle their estate.
-An estate doesn’t always have to go through probate court first, so it’s important to know what a member of our legal team can do when the probate process is necessary.
+An estate in Tennessee doesn’t always have to go through probate court first, so it’s important to know what a member of our legal team can do when the probate process is necessary.
 Losing a loved one is hard.
 It’s an emotional time.
 You have a lot on your plate with funeral arrangements and spending time with loved ones.
 The last thing you want is to worry about a legal process called probate.
 You deserve to focus your time on your family.

 Probate is the legal process of distributing a person’s assets and paying liabilities based on their wishes in the will.
 Probate is required for nearly every estate.
 During probate, the judge and lawyers will help guide the personal representative or executor of the estate.
 The personal representative will pay all of the debts and liabilities the decedent had and then distribute any remaining assets.
 For their services, the personal representative is paid a fee from the estate.

 There are many different people involved in the probate process.
 These include:

 That last one may cause some anxiety, but part of probating an estate is paying final income taxes.
 Don’t worry, we’re here to help.
 By using a Tennessee probate lawyer in Memphis to guide you through the probate process, you can rest assured your loved one’s estate will follow the guidelines set forth.